 Civic participation refers to individuals "participating or being involved in activities within the political or civil sphere".[1]
-Civic participation includes activities like volunteering, donating and voting.
+Civic participation includes activities like donating, voting, and volunteering.

 Why is this important?

-Benefits of civic participation include greater happiness, social connection and the development of skills and abilities helpful in other areas of life.[1,2,3]
+Benefits of civic participation include greater happiness, social connection, and the development of skills helpful in other areas of life.[1,2,3]

 Charitable Giving